 Yes, this is actually worthy of a blog series, but for now, I’ll do my best to sum it up.
 When people aren’t hungry in the morning, it’s usually because their blood sugar is whacked out.
 It’s gotten so low during the night that adrenaline and cortisol have kicked in and the result is nausea (or at least a lack of hunger).
 Are you having trouble sleeping, too?
 Because that’s another symptom of the blood sugar craziness at night.
 The only way to fix it is to start making yourself eat in the morning.
 Balanced blood sugar starts with a balanced meal in the morning which helps set the scene for your day (and into the next days).

 You should want to eat then – you’ve been fasting for 6-10 hours by that point and your body needs food to start the day off right.
-When you start eating in the morning and then keep eating regularly through the day (do what Barb is doing – half of your breakfast, then the other half 2 hours later, then lunch, snack, dinner) you’ll start to feel different and you’ll most likely start being hungry in the mornings.
+When you start eating in the morning and then keep eating regularly through the day you’ll start to feel different and you’ll most likely start being hungry in the mornings.
 It shouldn’t take more than a week or two for the hunger to kick in after you start eating in the mornings.

-You might want to start adding some carbs like Barb to see if it jump starts some weight loss, too.
+You might want to start adding some carbs to see if it jump starts some weight loss, too.
 The clincher here is that cortisol promotes belly fat in particular, so when you have that hormone coursing through your body so often (which you likely do), it’s not so good for weight loss.
-Good luck and let me know if you have any other questions.!
+Good luck and let me know if you have any other questions.